Creating a Client Avatar to Attract Your Ideal Prospects

 An avatar is a fancy term for an icon that represents a person.
 In this case, the avatar (or persona) represents your ideal client.
 By thinking about your target clients in terms of who they are instead of what they are, it’s easier to understand what motivates them and why they choose to work with you.
 I hope you enjoy the guest post.
 Next week, I’ll give step-by-step instructions to create avatars for your own ideal client types!

 How Avatars Help Your Marketing

-By Jake Wagner, CDMP, Principal of Wagner Communication Systems
+By Jake Wagner, CDMP, Principal of Digital Marketing 4FP

 We’ve all been encouraged to think about our prospects as target markets.
 You probably have defined your ideal clients’ age, income, and profession.
 Identifying your target market is a worthwhile exercise.
 At the end of the day, though, you’re attracting human beings, not target markets.